 Pupil information is shared in more detail with staff when needed (e.g. educational visits and special activities).
 This shall be recorded on care plans and risk assessments.

 Medical Information shall be shared in sport/physical activity enrichment sessions where specialist coaches are employed.
-The Academy shall advise staff on the practical aspects of management of:
+The PE and other departments will send a Google form to parents in the event of any relevant trips or visits to gain current information.
+The Academy shall follow the relevant medical professional’s advice on the practical aspects of management of:

 Asthma attacks